joelouthan/Theologicus/src/doctrine-christ-saves/doctrine-ordo-salutis/2018-06-07-ordo-salutis-viii-christs-finished-work-we-are-protected.md

 What did God say would happen?
 Go back and read:

->Genesis 2:15-17 (CSB) The LORD God took the man and placed him in the garden of Eden to work it and watch over it.
+>Genesis 2:15-17 The LORD God took the man and placed him in the garden of Eden to work it and watch over it.
 16 And the LORD God commanded the man, “You are free to eat from any tree of the garden, 17 but you must not eat from the tree of the knowledge of good and evil, for on the day you eat from it, you will certainly die.”

 Forthwith, the wages of sin is death.